-As you might imagine, we have been continuously monitoring the situation in China and the surrounding countries very closely.
-We have longtime partners on the ground throughout Asia and are getting updates from them almost on a daily basis.
-We also currently have gap programs operating throughout Asia (with the exception of China) and are receiving reports firsthand from our gap instructors regarding circumstances on the ground.
+As you might imagine, we have been continuously monitoring the ongoing situation very closely.
+We have longtime partners on the ground around the world and are getting updates from them almost on a daily basis.

-Everywhere ARCC operates we have a local partner, on the ground, in that country.
+For all ARCC international destinations we have a local partner, on the ground, in that country.
 Our partners are invaluable resources for us.
 They provide local knowledge, current information, logistics assistance, and access to resources normally not available to outsiders.
 They are well connected in their communities and act as an important safety net if an emergency occurs.

 Can ARCC change an itinerary once a program has started?

 Yes.
-We can easily make changes to an itinerary.
+We can easily make changes to any itinerary.
+Frankly, changes in itineraries as we adjust to regional requirements are to be expected in this environment.
 We plan for this and embed flexibility into our programming.
 ARCC has been dealing with “unusual” situations for almost 40 years.
-We have dealt with earthquakes, volcanoes, coups, border’s closing, civil unrest, and many other unpredictable events.
+We have dealt with earthquakes, volcanoes, coups, border closures, civil unrest, and many other unpredictable events.
 Our infrastructure allows us to quickly make changes to an itinerary and we have the global resources to effortlessly make these adjustments.
-As an example, just several days before the beginning of the most recent 90-day gap semester in Asia, we seamlessly swapped out our 4 week China section for a 4 week section in Nepal.

 If ARCC cancels a program prior to the start date due to COVID-19 factors, you will have 3 options available to you: